Family of Medium Tactical Vehicles: Gallery

+Republic of China (Taiwan) army FMTV M1089A2 Recovery Vehicle.

 Operators

 A map with FMTV operators in blue, unconfirmed quantity in yellow.

 Specific details of FMTV export orders are seldom officially announced, with a large quantity of deliveries covered by assorted US Foreign Military Sales (FMS) awards.

 Djibouti, Lebanon and Romania were three countries listed as possible future recipients of FMTVs in a June 2019 US DoD FMS delivery announcement, with Romania and Lebanon since confirmed.